SLO | EN

 Learning and teaching methods

-• lectures, • lab work, • individual work.
+• lectures • lab work • individual work

 Intended learning outcomes - knowledge and understanding

-Knowledge and understanding: • understand the principles and techniques of cryptography • understand how digital certificates and signatures work and how to use them • understand how different authentication methods work • distinguish between different types of attacks • demonstrate the building blocks of secure (online) communication Transferable/Key skills and other attributes: • Communication skills: oral lab work defence and manner of expression at the oral examination. • Use of information technology: systematic approach to solving cybersecurity problems, deployment and use of software solutions to protect ICT systems. • Problem-solving: use of tools related to cybersecurity.
+• understand the principles and techniques of cryptography • understand how digital certificates and signatures work and how to use them • understand how different authentication methods work • distinguish between different types of attacks • demonstrate the building blocks of secure (online) communication

 Readings

 • Marko Hölbl In Lili Nemec Zlatolas, Gesla, overjanje in digitalno podpisovanje : učno gradivo [na spletu].
 Maribor : Fakulteta za elektrotehniko, računalništvo in informatiko.
 2022.
-Pridobljeno s: https://dk.um.si/IzpisGradiva.php?lang=slv&id=83411 • C. Easttom: Computer Security Fundamentals, 4th Edition, Pearson, Boston, 2020.
+Pridobljeno s: https://dk.um.si/IzpisGradiva.php?lang=slv&id=83411 • Easttom, C. (2016).
+Computer security fundamentals (3rd ed., p.
+XVIII, 426).
+Pearson.

 Prerequisits